 - Continued abuse despite the awareness that abuse of the drug is causing mental and physical health problems as well as a slew of other issues that are interpersonal or legal in nature

-Drug dependence or a substance use disorder doesn’t have to be addiction to still be serious and in need of treatment.
+Drug dependence or a substance use disorder doesn’t have to be an addiction to still be serious and in need of treatment.
 A professional diagnosis is a useful tool for determining just what that treatment should involve.

 Treating Crack Cocaine Addiction